Here are our 15 Reasons to Visit Los Angeles with Kids!

 *This is a post created in collaboration with Luxury Retreats.

-When I think of Los Angeles I imagine Hollywood and fabulous people, I think of driving in in an open top convertible having driven down the Pacific Coast Highway, I imagine cheap beers and a run down motel as those are all things I’ve done when I’ve visited Los Angeles before kids.
+When I think of Los Angeles I imagine Hollywood and fabulous people, I think of driving in in an open top convertible having driven down the Pacific Coast Highway, I imagine Beverley Hills and Rodeo Drive and all the fabulous things to do in Los Angeles before we had kids.
 However now the budget is slightly higher than it once was, and now we have kids to entertain – what are the reasons to visit and where could you stay!

 Having experienced some of the shall we say less luxurious options LA has on offer in the past, this time I would focus on renting one of the many luxury Los Angeles Rental Homes around.
 The picture above is the view from Briarcrest in Beverley Hills and has to be one of the most spectacular views I’ve seen.
 However I could also be tempted (and so would the kids) to stay this close to Redondo beach in seven bedrooms of luxury!